yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/1_prepare_macOS_device.md

 - Microsoft 365 E5 (*Includes Microsoft Intune and Defender for Endpoint P2*)
 - Microsoft 365 E3 (*Includes Microsoft Intune and Defender for Endpoint P1*)
 - Microsoft Defender for Endpoint Plan 2 or Plan 1
-- MIcrosoft intune
+- Microsoft intune

 To assign license to the user, refer to the official guide:
 https://learn.microsoft.com/en-us/microsoft-365/admin/manage/assign-licenses-to-users?view=o365-worldwide

 > Microsoft Defender for Endpoint Plan 1 provides antivirus (AV) functionality but does not include endpoint detection and response (EDR) capabilities.
-> For more details about MDE P1, please refer to the [product documentation](https://learn.microsoft.com/en-us/defender-endpoint/defender-endpoint-plan-1).
+> For more details about MDE P1, please refer to the [Overview of Defender for Endpoing P1](https://learn.microsoft.com/en-us/defender-endpoint/defender-endpoint-plan-1).

 ## Access permissions to portal
 To complete the setup, ensure access to both **Microsoft Intune** and **Microsoft Defender Portal**.